amirta875/AudioSignalFingerprinting/README.md

 3. Search the database for a match with the features of the clip.

 The spectral features for each audio signal will be characterized by the location of local peaks of magnitude in a spectrogram using the Short-time Fourier transform (STFT).
-Where the frequencies and timing of the peaks are stored as features and should be fairly robust to many possible forms of distortion, such as magnitude and phase error in the frequency domain due to the recording process or additive noise. \n
+Where the frequencies and timing of the peaks are stored as features and should be fairly robust to many possible forms of distortion, such as magnitude and phase error in the frequency domain due to the recording process or additive noise.
 A clip is matched to a song by considering all possible shifts in time and comparing of both their features.
 In order to mitigate the computational challenges of matching a large amount of features they simplified and preprocessed.
 Lastly Pairs of peaks that are close in both time and frequency are identified resulting in a table consiting of inital time (t1), edge time (t2), inital frequency (f1),  inital frequency (f2).